Exploring C++23’s flat_map

 The expected output from the program is names in (surname, first name) alphabetical order:

-By contrast to std::map, std::unordered_map stores its (key, value) pairs in seemingly random order in exchange for O(1) (constant) lookup time, and requires operator== and a hash function to be defined, for example:
+By contrast to std::map, std::unordered_map stores its (key, value) pairs in seemingly random order in exchange for O(1) (constant) lookup time, and for this requires that operator== and a hash function to be defined, for example:

 #include <unordered_map>